amir-hri/DEFLATE/README.md

 # DEFLATE
-DEFLATE Compression Algorithm \n
-Complete implementation of the DEFLATE compression algorithm.
+Complete implementation of the DEFLATE compression algorithm in Python